mjkpolo/Zybo-Z7-20-Wiki/Vitis-Vivado-Project.md

 Find the constraints, or XDC file for your board.
 Since I'm using [Zybo Z7-20](https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Zybo-Z7-Master.xdc) I copy these lines into my empty file, and change the port to `tx_0` and `rx_0` then save!

 *You may need to switch tx and rx.
-In our case, we did when using a usb rs232 adapter*
+In our case, we did when using an usb rs232 adapter*
 ```
 set_property -dict { PACKAGE_PIN P14   IOSTANDARD LVCMOS33     } [get_ports { tx_0 }]; #IO_L6P_T0_34 Sch=jd_p[2]
 set_property -dict { PACKAGE_PIN R14   IOSTANDARD LVCMOS33     } [get_ports { rx_0 }]; #IO_L6N_T0_VREF_34 Sch=jd_n[2]